 Our policy for payment of fees and expenses (“costs”) is:

-Gannons will retain your file in full and not release it to you or a third party until all costs have been fully discharged.
+Gannons will retain funds and your files and not release either to you or a third party until all costs have been fully discharged.

 You are entitled to have Gannons costs (other than disbursements) reviewed by the court.
 This is called “taxation” or “assessment”.
 The procedure is set out in sections 70, 71 and 72 of the Solicitors Act 1974.